 OTHER ACADEMIC TIES

 Roger is Director of the Risk and Macro Finance Research Focal Area at the University of Amsterdam; holds a courtesy appointment in the Department of Finance of the University of Amsterdam; is Scientific Advisor to Eurandom (Co-Director of the Multivariate Risk Modeling group); and Extramural Fellow of CentER (research groups Econometrics and Finance).

 The Chair of Mathematics and Economics of Risk that Roger holds is sponsored by the Dutch Association of Insurers.

-Roger's expertise on risk management, insurance and solvency has been called for e.g., by the European Systemic Risk Board (ESRB), the European Insurance and Occupational Pensions Authority (EIOPA), the European Parliament, the Dutch Central Bank, the 2014/15 Commissie Verzekeraars and the Dutch Association of Insurers, to which institutions he has served as academic advisor.
+Roger's expertise has been called for e.g., by the European Systemic Risk Board (ESRB), the European Insurance and Occupational Pensions Authority (EIOPA), the European Parliament (EP), the Dutch Central Bank (DNB), the Dutch Ministry of Finance, the 2014/15 Commissie Verzekeraars and the Dutch Association of Insurers.

 Roger has been a selected academic member of the European Insurance and Occupational Pensions Authority's Insurance and Reinsurance Stakeholder Group (IRSG, 1st mandate 2016-2018, 2nd mandate 2018-2020).